sequencode/flutter_compose/README.md

 - **Improved maintainability:** By separating component logic from widget rendering, your code becomes more modular and easier to understand and maintain.
 - **Simplified state management:** `Composable` objects can handle their own state management, reducing the complexity of managing state within your widgets.

+**Important Note:**

+Composables are designed to be called in a deterministic order.
+Avoid assigning Composables within loops or conditional statements, as this can lead to unexpected behavior and potential bugs.
+Ensure that your Composables are always accessed in the same order within your `ComposeWidget`.

 **Additional notes:**